 Our Initial Teacher Training Programme leads to the award of Qualified Teacher Status (QTS) for all trainees.
 This means that you will be qualified to teach in England.
 If you are interested, we also offer an optional PGCE uplift in partnership with St Mary’s University, Twickenham.
-This post graduate course provides trainees with the option of further academic study giving you a recognised international teaching qualification.
+This post graduate course provides trainees with the option of further academic study giving you a internationally recognised teaching qualification.
 The PGCE is available for both secondary and primary trainees.

 Why do the PGCE?

 The PGCE is an internationally recognised qualification which allows you to teach anywhere in the world.
 Studying the PGCE, will further enhance your teaching by building a critical understanding of educational theory and research.
 The PGCE programme provides a focused development on subject knowledge, reflective practice and professional development.
 A PGCE also credits 60 points towards a Masters-level award.